 Of course, this means the aggregate price to earnings ratio will be around 18.
 Concurrently, investors will likely continue to be bullish on stocks.
 It’ll be a fait accompli after tax reform and a corporate-tax cut.

-So, as technology has greatly impacted business, intellectual property has become increasingly important.
+So, as technology in automation has greatly impacted business, intellectual property has become increasingly important.

 Bricks and mortar are less important in the Digital Age.
 Amazon has become a dominant factor in B2C and B2B sales.
 Online banking is prevalent.
 Car dealer showrooms are affected by the Internet.